dnmyers/jammming-new/README.md

 ## Project Overview

-Jammming was developed as a capstone project for Codecademy's React skill path.
+Jammming was developed as my capstone project for Codecademy's React skill path.
 The goal of the project was to utilize React components, state management, and API integration to create a functional and user-friendly web application.

 The main features of Jammming include: